|Pilot ? (see below)

 Landed September 2, 1942

 Built by Aichi, estimated date of manufacture during late September to early October 1940.
 Delivered to the Imperial Japanese Navy (IJN).
 Assigned to the 2nd Kokutai.
-This aircraft had number 73 on the tail and landing gear spats, later over painted when the tail number was changed to
+Tail code 73 on the tail and landing gear spats, later over painted when the tail number was changed to

 Q-218.
 When lost, engine serial number 182131 built December 19, 1939, overhauled December 27, 1941.